rbowen/presentations/path_to_maintainer/slides.md

 releases, and determine who will become a committer or PMC member.

 In general, it refers to someone who makes decisions about a project.

+This varies from one project to another.
+Cassandra, in particular, gives a *lot* of voice to committers, even those who have non-code roles.
+But they also have a pretty high bar to achieving that status.

 ---